Updated on April 11th, 2022

 If your student needs to figure out how to transfer financial aid to another school, their best bet is to speak with their new college’s financial aid department.
 It will be able to provide guidance, ensuring your student knows what will and won’t transition and what steps they’ll need to take during the process.

 It is important to note that students with existing federal student loans may need to take an extra step after enrolling in a new school.
-Their existing direct loans may enter a repayment status when they withdraw from their first school.
+Their existing direct loans may enter a repayment status when they withdraw from their first college.
 If they want to delay repayment while they finish up at another college, they’ll need to request an in-school deferment to ensure repayment isn’t triggered.

 New Financial Aid for Transfer Students